joclement/simple-IDS-analysis/README.md

 ## Basic description
-This section focuses on hot to use our project.
+This section focuses on how to use our project.
 We divided the project into two parts.
 The first part _data-preparation_ has the purpose to convert the CTU dataset to [arff](https://weka.wikispaces.com/ARFF) files,